Skip to content

 # Disable a hook

-remoteclaw hooks disable boot
+remoteclaw hooks disable command-logger

 Bundled hook reference